vishalkc9565/security/readme.md

 - When user is able to send the request to get/change the data of other user
 - It is because of lack of access control on the specific endpoint

+when request is allowed for only few IPs and blocker for other, hence use some header `X-Forwarded-For: IP`